 Teach The Toddler To Say Please And Thank You

 Please and thank you are popularly called magic words.
-At this phase, their verbal skills is improving rapidly so they can probably say these magic words already.
+At this phase, their verbal skills are improving rapidly so they can probably say these magic words already.
 According to Phylis Magrab, this age is that of imitation and toddlers tend to closely watch your actions and even mimic whatever you say.

 You can teach your toddler good behavior by ensuring that you nicely ask for things while he is watching.
 If he yells to ask for something and says “gimme”, you need to tell him to add “please” before handing him that thing.
 Always practice saying these magic words often.
 When you give your kid something, let him say thank you.
 You can also praise the kid each time he or she says the words without your intervention.